 - billing and transaction records may be retained as needed for accounting, tax, audit, chargeback, and legal compliance purposes;

-- project files and customer-submitted content may be retained for the duration of the relevant account or workspace, a limited retrieval period after termination, and then according to our backup and deletion cycles;
+- project files, workspace content, documents, and customer-submitted content may be retained for the duration of the relevant account, workspace, subscription, or project, a limited retrieval period after termination where applicable, and then according to our backup and deletion cycles;

-- logs, device data, and security records may be retained as needed for fraud prevention, incident response, debugging, and service integrity; and
+- logs, device data, cookie data, analytics data, and security records may be retained as needed for fraud prevention, incident response, debugging, product improvement, and service integrity;

-When we no longer need personal information, we will delete, de-identify, or anonymize it, unless continued retention is required or permitted by law.
+When we no longer need personal information, we will delete, de-identify, anonymize, or aggregate it unless continued retention is required or permitted by law.

 9. Security